kevroletin/kevroletin.github.io/_drafts/how-tty-works-stty.md

    Hence in practice delivery of the `SIGHUP` signal depends on the behavior of a command-line shell such as bash.
-Some experimentation reveals that, for example, `zsh` has a slightly different behavior and it doesn't send `SIGHUP` to running background jobs.
+Some experimentation reveals that, for example, `zsh` has slightly different behavior and it doesn't send `SIGHUP` to running background jobs.
 For example, in zsh

    ```